 DIY Diwali Diya Platter

 Got a wooden board at home?
-Decorate it with ribbons, lace, mirrors, pearls etc. to create this gorgeous diya platter.
+Decorate it with ribbons, lace, mirrors, pearls, etc. to create this gorgeous diya platter.
 While you are at it, put some bling on your diyas too to create a nice effect.
-Head over to Art platter for the tutorial.
+Head over to the Art platter for the tutorial.

 DIY Diwali Gift Bowls

 This Diwali gift some sweetness packed in these recycled papier mache bowls made out of scraps of newspaper, handmade paper and fabric scraps.
-Rashmie and her daughter Pari from one of our favorite blogs ever-Mommy Labs created these wonderful papier mache bowls for gifting goodies this diwali season.
+Rashmi and her daughter Pari from one of our favourite blogs ever-Mommy Labs created these wonderful papier mache bowls for gifting goodies this Diwali season.